 Locations: Vary depending in scheduled clinics.
 Include Washington State, Arizona, North Dakota and South Dakota.

 What to expect: Work with staff and student volunteers in providing quality care to animal patients and their families.
 Depending on interests and experience, duties may include assisting with anesthesia and recovery, humane education, receiving and examinations, triage or critical care.
 There are opportunities for technicians and assistants of all backgrounds and experience levels.

-2018 Dates: January through November in multiple locations.
+Dates: March through August 2019 in multiple locations.
+More dates may follow.
 Inquire for more information.

 Mission: To bring brighter futures to animals in need on both sides of the border.
 This group focuses their efforts where the need is the greatest, but where animals are the very least likely to be helped due to financial, geographic, and cultural barriers.